andreas-schoch/dominoscript/readme.md

 The max cell value of half of a domino is always 1 less than the Base.
 So in base 7, the max value is 6.
 In base 10, the max value is 9.
 In base 16, the max value is 15 (aka `f`).

+> [!IMPORTANT]
-> If the number of dots on a domino half exceeds the base, it is clamped.
+> If the number of dots on a domino half exceeds the max amount of possible dots for the current base, it is clamped!
+>
+> For example: when you are in Base 7 and the interpreter encounters a `f—f` domino, it will be parsed as `6—6`.
+If you are in base 10, it will be parsed as `9—9` etc.

 In below table you can see how the same domino sequence results in different decimal numbers depending on the base: